panoplyio/sql-library/facebook-ads/queries/last_7_vs_previous_7.md

 ---
-title: Facebook Ads - Last 7 VS Previous 7
+title: Last 7 Days VS Previous 7 Days
 description: This query compares the sessions of the last 7 days to the previous 7 days aggregated by `campaign_name`.
 This query demonstrates the use of a concept that can be used with any dimension and metric\\s, comparing different values of the metric based on different values of time or a given dimension.
 requirements: Collect data with the Panoply Facebook Ads data source.
 usage: This query can be used to create a bar chart comparing the `last_7` and `previous_7` for each campaign or simply displayed as a table.